Awarding and Grants for Undergraduates

 Federal Pell Grants

-Annual awards range from $591 to $5,920 based upon EFC calculation and enrollment
+Annual awards up to $6,095 based upon EFC calculation and enrollment

 Illinois Student Assistance Commission (ISAC) Monetary Award Program (MAP)